Episode 676: How to strategically create cornerstone content, with Stephen Woessner.

 So what do you prefer?
 To begin – you only need to – and only should – select one cornerstone.
 Then master the system and process with it before you select another one.

-Ideally, you should have at least two because that will keep you from being seen as a one trick pony – true thought leaders build their platforms by sharing their content across multiple channels, which gives – or creates the impression – that their content is everywhere, which of course it isn’t – but it sure seems that way to their target audience.
+Ideally, you should have at least two – true thought leaders build their platforms by sharing their content across multiple channels, which gives – or creates the impression – that their content is everywhere, which of course it isn’t – but it sure seems that way to their target audience.